a7mddra/ChessTUI/ReadMe.md

 ## **Prerequisites**

-To run this project, ensure the following are installed on your Linux system:
+To compile this project, ensure the following are installed on your Linux system:

 1. **Chess Library for Python**
    Install via pip: